-A company’s human resources department has weathered a lot of challenges and changes over the past decade.
+A company’s human resources department has weathered many challenges and changes over the past decade.
 A major shift in the way work is being done, changes in the preferences of employees, and the COVID-19 pandemic are just some of the factors that necessitate changes to the workplace and most HR functions.
-In this article, we’re giving you a rundown of the important benefits administration statistics that you need to know.
+In this article, we’re giving you a rundown of the important benefits administration statistics you need to know.

-Some of the challenges that human resources departments and professionals have to consider and endure are employee engagement, talent hiring and retention, establishing and maintaining relationships, diversity and inclusivity and an ever-changing landscape.
+Some challenges that human resources departments and professionals must consider and endure are employee engagement, talent hiring and retention, establishing and maintaining relationships, diversity and inclusivity, and an ever-changing landscape.

 Employee engagement has been a challenging aspect of the workplace.
-For this aspect, employers’ success has been fluctuating, with gains that can be attributed to improved transparency and communication, but the effects of the pandemic, as well as the after-effects, have caused diminishing returns.
+Employers’ success has fluctuated in this aspect, with gains attributed to improved transparency and communication.
+Still, the effects of the pandemic, as well as the after-effects, have caused diminishing returns.

 Focusing on clear and constant communication can aid team members in contributing to and achieving the company’s mission, vision, and values.

-By highlighting the relationship between the daily tasks of employees to business strategy, staff would feel more accomplished, engaged, invested and appreciated.
-Benefits and compensation packages are instrumental in encouraging talent to join an organization.
+Highlighting the relationship between employees’ daily tasks and business strategy would make staff feel more accomplished, engaged, invested, and appreciated.
+Employee benefits and compensation packages are instrumental in encouraging talent to join an organization.

-Focus on workplace relationships has always been inadequate and lacks changes to the workplace, including support for healthy relationships in the workplace.
-This is very crucial considering how companies are adapting to hybrid or remote working arrangements.
+Focus on workplace relationships has always been inadequate and lacks changes to the workplace, including support for healthy relationships.
+This is crucial considering how companies adapt to hybrid or remote working arrangements.

-The remote or work-from-home setup has an undeniable effect on the dynamics between teams and teammates, and with no physical office and interaction, it is even more essential to foster alternative channels for communication.
+The remote or work-from-home setup undeniably affects the dynamics between teams and teammates.
+With no physical office and interaction, it is even more essential to foster alternative channels for communication.

 Important benefits administration statistics

-This section presents a rundown of the latest HR statistics that may affect benefits management and may be correlated to the importance and use of benefits management software.
-This information and statistics are taken from SHRM, Hartford, LinkedIn, WTW, and Paychex, among others.
+This section presents a rundown of the latest HR statistics that may affect benefits management and may correlate to benefits management software’s importance and use.
+This information and statistics are taken from SHRM, Hartford, LinkedIn, WTW, and Paychex.